tzeikob/javascript-patterns/control-flow/limited-parallel-execution/readme.md

 > The `await` makes sure that the `while` loop is not blocking the event loop, every iteration will be scheduled for the next cycle.

 Having the executor function we can now create concurrency by just launching the executor function so many times equal to the given `concurrency` limit.
-The execution will resolves to the collected `results` as soon as all executors have been completed.
+The execution will resolve to the collected `results` only after all tasks have been resolved and each executor is terminated.

 ```javascript
 async function execution (tasks, concurrency) {